Lounek09/DofusFlashGenerator/README.md

 # DofusFlashGenerator
-A WinForm application written in C# and using Flash to generate the maps and the spell icons from Dofus Retro.
+A WinForm application written in C# using Flash to generate the maps and the spell icons from Dofus Retro.

 ## Prerequisites